maltezfaria/ANN203/README.md

-[`Pluto`](https://github.com/fonsp/Pluto.jl) provides a notebook-like environment for combining `Julia` with pretty text that can easily be rendered on a website, and you can think of it a web-based *workflow* for developing code (similar to e.g. *Jupyter* notebooks if you have heard of those).
-While in general I don't recommend using `Pluto` for coding anything long or complex, most of the code you will write in this class is simple enough that using `Pluto` as a *web-based* [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) may be enough.
+[`Pluto`](https://github.com/fonsp/Pluto.jl) provides a notebook-like environment for combining `Julia` with pretty text that can easily be rendered on a website, and you can think of it as a web-based *workflow* for developing code (similar to e.g. *Jupyter* notebooks if you have heard of those).
+While in general I don't recommend using `Pluto` for coding anything long or complex, most of the code you will write in this class is simple enough that using `Pluto` as a *web-based* [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) may be a viable option.
 My suggestion is to give it a try to see if it fits you.

 Should you find yourself hating `Pluto.jl` (and missing `matlab`), I suggest you try `vscode` with its [julia